MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ~~~~
 	adsSummary <- rxSummary(~ArrDelay+CRSDepTime+DayOfWeek, data = airDS)
+	adsSummary

 or

 	adsSummary <- summary( airDS )
 	adsSummary
 ~~~~

-Summary statistics will be computed on the variables in the formula, removing missing values for all rows in the included variables[^2]:
+Summary statistics will be computed on the variables in the formula.
+By default, *rxSummary* computes data summaries term-by-term, and missing values are omitted on a term-by-term basis.
+In earlier versions, summaries were computed on the complete table after observations with missing elements were omitted.

 ~~~~
 	Call:
-	rxSummary(formula = form, data = object, byTerm = TRUE, reportProgress = 0L)
+	rxSummary(formula = ~ArrDelay + CRSDepTime + DayOfWeek, data = airDS)

 	Summary Statistics Results for: ~ArrDelay + CRSDepTime + DayOfWeek
+    Data: airDS (RxXdfData Data Source)
 	File name: C:\YourWorkingDir\ADS.xdf
 	Number of valid observations: 6e+05